The One Thing That Finally Helped Me Sleep Again During Menopause

 ⨠It helps ease restless legs, cramps, and that subtle twitchy tension that can creep in as your bodyās trying to rest.

-š (Hereās the magnesium I use and recommendĀ ā scroll to the āShopā tab.
-My top tip?
-Donāt wait for another sleepless night before you invest in it.
-Your future self will thank you for the calm, rested mornings ahead.)
+š (Hereās the magnesium I use and recommendĀ - And another top tip?
+Donāt wait for another sleepless night before you invest in it!!
+Your future self will thank you for the calm, rested mornings ahead I promise!)

-Magnesium isn't just about sleepā¦
+But Magnesium isn't just about sleepā¦

 Whilst sleep was the main reason I started taking magnesium, itās definitely not the only benefit Iāve noticed...